Care and protection – how we're doing

 The graphs below indicate how we are performing at finding placements for children and young people that are most like home.

-The number of children in longer term out of home placements increased slightly in the latest quarter.
-All placement types increased but 'Other' had the greatest proportional increase.
-Family/whānau placements are still the most used placement type and make up 59 percent of longer term out of home placements.
+The number of children in longer term out of home placements decreased by 4 percent in the latest quarter, with all placement types seeing a reduction.
+Family/whānau placements are still the most used placement type (at 59 percent of all longer term out of home placements).

 Graph text description – out-of-home placement